Surplus Reserve

 Definition

 Surplus reserve refers to the portion of profits that a company transfers to its capital reserve account after making a profit.
-It is part of the company's own capital and is used to enhance the company's capital strength.
+It is part of the company's own capital, used to enhance the company's capital strength.
 Surplus reserve includes statutory surplus reserve and discretionary surplus reserve.
-The statutory surplus reserve is mandated by law, while the discretionary surplus reserve is decided by the company based on its operational needs and corporate bylaws.
-The existence of surplus reserves helps to enhance the company's financial stability and ability to cope with risks.
+The statutory surplus reserve is mandated by law, while the discretionary surplus reserve is determined by the company based on its operational needs and corporate charter.
+The existence of surplus reserves helps to enhance the company's financial stability and risk management capabilities.

 Origin